sweattep/modern_quotes/README.md

 >We didn't exist in the other papers.
 We were neither born, we didn't get married, we didn't die, we didn't fight in any wars, we never participated in anything of a scientific achievement.
 We were truly invisible unless we committed a crime.

 >I am aware of being in a beautiful prison, from which I can only escape by writing.

+>N95 and P2 masks work best when they are fit-tested, and these masks will be in limited supply during the next pandemic.